Topics

 What is cash value life insurance?

 Cash value is included with certain types of permanent life insurance, like whole life insurance and universal life insurance.
-A portion of your premiums is placed into a savings account or investment portfolio by your insurance provider.
+Your insurance provider places a portion of your premiums into a savings account or investment portfolio.
 Essentially, cash value is a sum of money that builds up over the course of your life insurance policy—it’s what your policy is worth.

 Some policies, including participating whole life insurance and universal life insurance, generate additional funds from their cash value dividends that the policyholder can utilize to pay their insurance premiums, invest back into the policy as additional death benefit coverage, or for further investment.